chishiki-ai/chishiki-ai.github.io/content/about.md

 ## Community Impact

-Our goal is to impact over 500 CIPs nationwide and train more than 300,000 users globally.
+Our goal is to impact over 500 CIPs nationwide and train more than 300,000 users globally through the Cornell Virtual Workshop platform.
 We are dedicated to democratizing access to AI-enhanced CI innovations and ensuring broad adoption across the CEE sector.

 ## Partners